quargsgreene/quargsgreene.github.io/README.md

 ----------
 * [Listen to the whole song here](https://www.dropbox.com/s/b0dlzv3la4cv7tb/Sex%20Appeal%20-%20MASTER.mp3?dl=0)

-  I have heard many a rap song which boasts of the merits of sex appeal and conventional beauty.
-This song exists to provide an alternative perspective on the matter.
+  This song challegnes the idea of traditional sex appeal and beauty culture.

 * [Meat Suit Scrambler](https://quargsgreene.github.io/meat-suit-scrambler/dist/index.html)

   The song above will stream while you have the chance to use your mouse, finger, and/or trackpad or toe to manipulate the body parts of a three-           dimensional flesh monster into a configuration of your liking.
+Make sure the page has loaded before clicking the start button.
 You can view the code [here](https://github.com/quargsgreene/meat-suit-scrambler/tree/main).

 * [Lyrics Game](https://quargsgreene.github.io/lyrics-game/)